 Unfortunately, not everyone sees things that way.
 A petition titled “KEEP SUNSHINE GIRLS AS WOMEN NOT TRANNIES” originated at the white supremacist internet forum Stormfront (as noticed by Toronto Standard) and has so far gained a staggering 30 signatures.
 Nonetheless, I had a chance to talk with Amelia, who is evidently not bothered by the haters.

-VICE: When did you realise that you wanted to live as a transsexual?
+VICE: When did you realize that you wanted to live as a transsexual?

 Amelia: It was on Halloween, a year and a half ago.
 I dressed up as a girl, and after I dressed up I started getting attention.
 I just thought, that's what I want to be.